johnwalicki/EdgeComputing-WorkerSafety-HardHat-Detection/README.md

 ### Part 3

 - Set up a laptop with HZN Exchange Hub Services
-- On your Jetson Nano, Install docker
+- Install docker on your Jetson Nano
 - Install Open Horizon HZN anax client
-- Register Jetson HZN anax client into Hub
+- Register the Jetson into the Hub using the Open Horizon HZN anax client

 ### Part 4